So, you’ve launched an amazing customer training program. The next step is to determine what’s working (and what’s not).

 If you have a strong understanding of your customer base, you might be able to make some accurate assumptions about their behavior.
 But trust us, you’ll be much better off taking a truly data-driven approach.

-Read on to learn about 4 ways to evaluate your customer training program:
+Read on to learn about 4 ways on how to evaluate a customer training program:

 1. Ask for customer feedback